Pop Across the Pond: Girls Weekend in London, England

 Dinner — Bagatelle London

-Arriving without a reservation—which I wouldn’t necessarily recommend you do, since we had to be out by 9:30 PM sharp and the late evening is when the fun really picks up—I split the fresh and creamy tuna tartare and divine truffle cacio e pepe Roman pizza with my travel companion.
-After having tried the tartare before in Bagatelle’s Los Cabos location, I would undoubtedly recommend you give this delectable raw seafood appetizer a try!
-No matter what you order, the exquisite cuisine and joie de vivre spirit derived straight from the Côte d’Azur makes Bagatelle the ultimate French festive dining destination in the heart of London!
+Arriving without a reservation—which I wouldn’t recommend, since we had to be out by 9:30 PM sharp and the late evening is when the fun really picks up—I split the fresh and creamy tuna tartare and divine truffle cacio e pepe Roman pizza.
+After trying the tartare previously in Bagatelle’s Los Cabos location, I would undoubtedly say you should give this delectable seafood appetizer a try!
+No matter what you order, the exquisite cuisine and joie de vivre spirit from the Côte d’Azur makes Bagatelle the ultimate French festive dinner in the heart of London!

 Drinks — Sketch

-Head back in the direction of your hotel, taking the exact route in reverse for 8 minutes to reach Sketch on Conduit Street.
-This 18th-century townhouse tea room transforms into an artsy cocktail lounge every evening, hosting a variety of quirky experiences in various avant-garde rooms—each with their own decorative theme.
+Head back towards the hotel, taking the previous route in reverse for 8 minutes to reach Sketch on Conduit Street.
+This 18th-century townhouse tea room transforms into an artsy cocktail lounge every evening, hosting a variety of quirky experiences in avant-garde rooms—each with their own decorative theme.

 After walking through the funky entryway chock full of bold modern art, make a pitstop in the bathroom—yes seriously, the bathroom—before heading into the East Bar.
-You’ll find two sweeping staircases flanking either side of the bar entrance, which lead directly up to the lavatory situated on top of the enclosed parlor.
-The rainbow checkerboard ceiling and egg-shaped pods you’ll find have become a modern symbol of London iconography (which you’ve likely seen pictured before on social media, although you may not have realized this was inside the Sketch bathroom), and this eccentric restroom is thus the perfect place for a mod photoshoot!
+Two sweeping staircases flank either side of the bar entrance, leading directly up to the lavatory situated on top of the enclosed parlor.
+The rainbow checkerboard ceiling and egg-shaped pods have become a modern symbol of London iconography—which you’ve likely seen on social media, although you may not have realized this scene was inside a bathroom—and this eccentric restroom is thus the perfect place for a mod photoshoot!

-Once you’ve snapped some colorful candids, head back down to the igloo-shaped bar open Thursday through Sunday where you can walk-in without needing a reservation.
-Provoking drawn designs cover the ceiling of this circular structure, and while the drinks are flowing you can expect to hear sets from a lineup of up-and-coming DJs spinning the decks all night long!
+After snapping colorful candids, head down to the igloo-shaped bar open Thursday through Sunday which accepts walk-ins without a reservation.
+Provoking designs are drawn on the ceiling of this dome, and while the drinks are flowing expect to hear sets from a lineup of up-and-coming DJs spinning the decks all night long!

 Day 2